What is IBC Bunding - Containit Solutions

 What is Bunding?

 The purpose of bunding is to contain any spills or leaks that may occur, preventing the hazardous material from contaminating the environment.
-In addition to environmental protection, bunding also helps to protect the health and safety of workers by reducing the risk of exposure to hazardous materials.
+In addition to environmental protection, bunding also helps protect the health and safety of workers by reducing the risk of exposure to hazardous materials.

 Why is Bunding Important for IBCs?